Need help with your papers? We have an English editor, a style guide, a paper template, and a citation tool to make your work easier.

 II.
 General layout

-Footnotes and the bibliography should be single-spaced, double-spaced between entries
+- Footnotes and the bibliography should be single-spaced, but double-spaced between entries.

 III.
 A Thesis